Why is exercise medicine?

 - Cardiovascular System (heart & arteries): Improves cholesterol and fat levels in the blood, reduces inflammation in the arteries, and helps to keep blood vessels flexible and open.
 Like all muscles, the heart becomes stronger over time as a result of exercise.

-- Brain: Improves the health of blood vessels in the brain, promotes the growth of new networks, improves and protect memory and thinking skills.
+- Brain: Improves the health of blood vessels in the brain, promotes the growth of new networks, improves and protects memory and thinking skills.

 - Diabetes: Helps improve blood sugar control, which lowers your risk of developing Type 2 Diabetes, and improves insulin sensitivity.